ghostlypi/RLabs/Lab 2/Lab2_EDA_IntroMarkdown_APstudent.md

 2f: Compare your two measures of center.
 What can you determine about the shape of the data from this comparison?
 Make sure to include your justification.

 > Insert your answer below.
 The mean is much higher than the median and the Standard deviation is higher than the IQR indicating the presence of high outliers.
+The graph is left skewed supporting our hypothesis.

 2g: Let's create a histogram of the length of government shutdowns by modifying the code below to see if it agrees with what you said above.